school-of-data/r-consortium-proposal/material/ideas/introductory_ideas_2.md

 >
 > Well you don't need to: as long as you understand what you want to do, you will probably find an answer in the [documentation](), [tutoriels]() or [existing projects]().

-We are going to guide in each step, don't worry, it won't be that hard.
+We are going to guide you in each step, don't worry, it won't be that hard.
 Let's start with getting the data.

 ### Getting the data

 You stretch your arms, grab a coffee, and off you go!
 First, you have to find the electoral data.
 The ministry of the interior publishes the detailed election data, in xlm format.
-Ugh, Excel doesn't read that easily.

 You also want to align it with a dataset which gives various information about regions, in order to try various analyses.
 The file you use is published by the National Statistics Institute in CSV format and other files are in XLSX.
-Excel reads those.
-Good.

 (_the idea is to use different data formats, we have to select the final databases, for this example I'm using fictional files_)